 Free reserves exclude restricted funds and designated funds.
 They also exclude any unrestricted funds held in fixed assets.

-At 30 September 2018 the level of free reserves was £82,000.
+At 30 September 2019 the target level of free reserves was £82,000.
+However, the actual level was £528,838.
+The governors have agreed to reduce the free reserves over a number of years by increasing the amount of grants awarded and hence setting budgets with a deficit.
+The budgeted deficit in 2019/20 is over £53,000.